rkwyu/sport-betting-data/README.md

 [![License: GPLv3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## About ##
-A scrapper written for sport betting data from brokers.
+A scrapper for sport betting data from different brokers.
 The first stage focuses on the data on Hong Kong Jockey Club (HKJC) website, including Mark Six, Horse Racing and Football betting.
 Please refer to the [Development Plan](#development-plan) for the current progress.

 ## Prerequisites ##
-To running this tool, please make sure the following prerequisites are ready:
+Please make sure the following tool(s) / application(s) are properly setup and ready to use:
 - Node.js ([https://nodejs.org/](https://nodejs.org/))

 ## Setup ##